nawabahmadreshi/documentation/pages/marketing-channels/google-video-ads.md

 {% endprotip %}

+{% protip title="Attribution Windows" %}

+You can specify the attribution windows for your links either at an overall account or per link level.
+Use these windows to accurately measure attribution data for your Branch links.
+Refer to [Changing attribution windows]({{base.url}}/marketing-channels/ad-network-integrations/advanced/#changing-attribution-windows) for instructions.

+{% endprotip %}

 ## Configure an Ad

 To set up a Video Campaign, you will need to first create your campaign and then setup a tracking template on the ad.
 Additional Adwords information on Video campaigns can be found **[here](https://support.google.com/adwords/answer/6340491?hl=en)**.
 To set up a Video App Install campaign, you must first complete the entire creation flow for the campaign and ad on Google Adwords.